rickey-alok/go2apidoc/docs/API/apiOverview.md

 ## Types of APIs

-API exchanges data based on cearly defined `protocols` and `architectures` - the rules, structures,and constraints that govern an API's operation.
+API exchanges data based on cearly defined `protocols` and `architectures` - the rules, structures, and constraints that govern an API's operation.

 There are 6 main categories of API `protocols` or `architectures`: